The Metals of American Infrastructure

-By creating high-paying jobs and providing the raw materials essential to manufacturing, minerals mining helps stimulate economic recovery.
+By creating high-paying jobs and providing the raw materials essential to every sector of our economy, minerals mining helps stimulate economic growth.

 In addition to jobs, raw materials provided by U.S. mines also boost the economy.
-In 2011, U.S. mines produced mineral raw materials worth $74 billion—a 12 percent increase from 2010.
-These domestic raw materials—plus recycled materials—were used to process mineral materials such as aluminum, copper and steel worth $633 billion.
-Industries including technology, manufacturing, construction and automotive transform these minerals into the infrastructure and products we use every day, and added more than $2 trillion to the U.S. economy—more than 15 percent of GDP in 2011.
+In 2020, U.S. mines produced mineral raw materials worth $82.3 billion.
+These domestic raw materials—along with recycled materials—were used to process mineral materials such as aluminum, copper, and steel worth $710 billion.
+Industries including technology, manufacturing, construction, and automotive transform these minerals into the infrastructure and products we use every day, and they have added more than $3.0 trillion to the U.S. economy, which is more than 14 percent of the GDP.